 The Amazon region is home to approximately 2.5 million species of insects, over 2000 different birds and mammals and tens of thousands of different plants.
 In fact, to this day there have been over 40,000 plant species, more than 3,000 fish, 1,200 birds, 420 mammals, and over 700 amphibians and reptiles.

 The city of Belemsits at the mouth of the Amazon River and is the wettest place in all of Brazil.
 Most of the annual rainfall occurs in the wet season from January to May.
 You can expect rainfall at any time of year, falling in torrential downpours that are brief in the dry season but prolonged in the wet.

 Home to over 700 Amphibians, The Amazon.

 This region, which is home to the world's largest rainforest - the Amazon, is infamous for its notoriously high humidity and heavy rainfall.
-Annual precipitation has been known to reach 3000 mm across the year, with most years recoding 2,000 mm on average- the western parts see much more rainfall across the year than the east.
-The high levels of precipitation are quite remarkable especially when you consider that the region actually sees a three to five month dry season.
+Annual precipitation has been known to reach 3000 mm across the year, with most years recording 2,000 mm on average- the western parts see much more rainfall across the year than the east.
+The high levels of precipitation are quite remarkable especially when you consider that the region actually sees a three to the five-month dry season.

 Brasilia's weather is best described as tropical savanna.
 The year sees two seasons: one is dry and cold and the other is humid and warm.
 Across the year the average temperature is about 21°C, with July being the coolest month with an average maximum of 25°C and September is the warmest month- with an average daily temperature of 28°C.